 Biting– An obvious sign would be if your baby is biting anything he can get a hold of to help him relieve the itch in his gums.

-Red, swollen gums are another sign of the newly approaching tooth.
+Red, swollen gums are another sign of newly approaching teeth.

-What can I do to relieve some of the discomfort?
+What can I do to relieve some of the discomforts?

 Babies are usually quite unsettled when they begin to teeth and there are some methods to help relieve the distress that teething causes.